embroidery-space/xsp-specs/ursa/oxs.md

   - `specialstitch` _by Embroiderly_ - A special stitch from the XSD pattern.

-    Stitch objects of this type have a `modindex` attribute that specifies the index of the special stitch model defined in the `special_stitch_models` section.
-    If this attribute is missing or empty, then we consider this special stitch to be invalid.

     Additional attributes:

+    - `modindex`: integer - Specifies the index of the special stitch model defined in the `special_stitch_models` section.
+      If it is missing or empty, we consider this special stitch to be invalid.
     - `rotation`: integer - Specifies the angle of rotation of the stitch in degrees.
     - `flip_x`, `flip_y`: boolean - Specifies whether the stitch should be flipped along the corresponding axis.